jferrie3/AbInitioVO-and-FastFloppyTail/README.md

 	```-disoout REWEIGHTED_DISORDER_PREDICTION_OUTPUT_FILE```

-Currently this code only supports inputs from disodered probability predictions from the servers named above (which take on the same format) and secondary structure predictions from those named above and [JUFO](http://www.meilerlab.org/index.php/servers/show?s_id=5),
+Currently this code only supports inputs from disodered probability predictions from the servers named above (which take on the same format) and secondary structure predictions from those named above and [Jufo](http://www.meilerlab.org/index.php/servers/show?s_id=5),
 which all vary in format.
 All secondary structure outputs follow the PSIPRED format rquired by the Rosetta [FragmentPicker](https://www.rosettacommons.org/docs/latest/application_documentation/utilities/app-fragment-picker) application.

+###### Reweighting Methods
+Currently, there have been two approaches used to reweight secondary structure predictions.
+The first, termed _best-reweighting_
 ## Running FastFloppyTail

 ## Analysis